 Theresa Pope, co-founder of the business explains more about life in the family business.

-Creator and manufacturer of dandi patch underarm sweat solution.
+The business was established for the creation and manufacturer of the dandi® patch underarm sweat solution.

 My sister Hayley and I identified a gap in the market for a discreet solution to embarrassing underarm sweat as we couldn’t find anything that we would be comfortable to use.
 After scouring the market and trying many inconspicuous and ineffective solutions, we decided to create something ourselves.